SomanathNemilidinne/Pomodoro_GUI_Project/README.md

 Ensure you have Python installed on your machine.
 Tkinter is included with most Python installations.

+## Image Assets

+The `tomato.png` image is used as a visual element in the application.
+It represents the Pomodoro technique, inspired by the Italian word for tomato.
+You can find the image in the project directory.
+If you want to customize the appearance, feel free to replace it with your own tomato-themed image!

 ## Usage

 Run the application using: